shawwwn/sbox/docs/sbox.md

     Add sandbox's main process(i.e., pid 1 inside sandbox environment) to control group(s).\
     CONTROLLERS is a list of controllers and PATH is the relative path to control groups in the given controllers list.

-* **-j | --join**

-    *sbox*'s default policy forbids creating a sandbox when there is one running under the same name.\
-    This flag allows *sbox* to send `PROGRAM` into in an existing sandbox environment.\
-    Any program sent by this flag will be forcibly terminated(SIGKILL) when the main program exits.

 * **-v | --verbose**